apostrophecms/docs/docs/guide/custom-ui.md

 * The `action` property should be globally unique.
 * Overriding the same `action` is possible (the last wins).
 * You may mark the action as "dangerous" via an optional property `modifiers: [ "danger" ]`.
+* An additional optional boolean property `manuallyPublished` is supported.
+When set to `true`, the custom menu will be shown only for document types with options `autopublish: false` and `localized: true`.
 :::

 ## Adding custom login requirements